entroform/stack-up.js/README.md

 stackgrid.restack();

 // Certain changes require you to reset the grid.
-// These are changes that affects the dimensions of the grid item or
+// These are changes that affect the dimensions of the grid-item or
-// if any of the grid items are removed. stackgrid.config.column_width = 400;
+// if you remove any of the items. stackgrid.config.column_width = 400;
 stackgrid.reset();
 stackgrid.restack();